 Click here for a ton of resources, including the WPATH Standards Of Care, FTM surgery costs, Internet mailing lists, magazines, nightspots, reading lists, Trans-friendly shops and stores, support groups, surgeons, and gender therapists.
 (Not just for Trans folks.)

-Check it out: Safe2Pee.org - because everyone deserves a safe place to go.
-(A listing of all the known safe places for gender-variant and Trans people to go to the bathroom in cities around the world.)
+Check it out: Refuge Restrooms - because everyone deserves a safe place to go.
+(An app, created by a Trans woman, which will help you find public toilets that are safe for Trans and gender-nonconforming people to use in cities around the world.)

 There's a lot of offensive stuff about Queer folks, and particularly Trans people, that floats around - especially on the Internet.
 I think it's about time that we worked to clarify what's offensive and what's not, so there's less grey area, less ignorance, and thus fewer excuses for being offensive.
 So anyway, click here for some clarifications.
 Also, feel free to e-mail me with any additions.